-There will be no smoking, vaping, and/or use of tobacco products on campus.
+There will be no smoking, no use of e-cigarettes and no use of tobacco products inside the building, in designated non-smoking areas, nor near doors/entrances to the building.
 Electronic cigarettes may not be used inside the building, in designated non-smoking areas, nor near doors/entrances to the building.
 The state law on a smoke-free workplace will be enforced.
 Students who do not observe this policy will be subject to disciplinary action.